 Shop our full range of luxury Castello Style LED filament bulbs.

-If you want to simulate the look of traditional carbon filament bulbs using LEDs or CFLs, look for a warm white bulb, such as a 2300k bulb.
+If you want to simulate the look of traditional carbon filament bulbs using LEDs or CFLs, look for a warm bulb, such as a 2300k bulb.
 You could also opt for energy efficient light sources as your main source of illumination and reserve your carbon filament bulbs for accent lighting.

 Designing with Carbon Filament Bulbs